catalyzeio/paas-cli-reference/source/paas/cli/sections/associate.md

 # Associate

-Usage: `catalyze associate [OPTIONS] ENV_LABEL`
+Usage: `catalyze associate [OPTIONS] ENV_LABEL [SERVICE_LABEL]`

   Associates the git repository in the current directory.
-This caches the session token and the environment ID, and creates a git remote.
+This means that the service and environment IDs are stored locally, and a git remote is created (default name = "catalyze") so that code can be pushed, built, and deployed.

 Options:

 ```
-  --remote TEXT  The git remote to be created
+  --remote TEXT  The name of the git remote to be created.
   --help         Show this message and exit.
 ```